Fiona Sussman: Writing career

-In 2003 Sussman became a full time writer, and in 2009 she obtained a master's degree in creative writing from Auckland University of Technology.
+In 2003 Sussman became a full-time writer, and in 2009 she obtained a master's degree in creative writing from the Auckland University of Technology.
 During her master's she wrote the novel Sentenced, which won the 2014 Kobo/NZ Author Publishing Prize.
 This was an early draft for what would become her second novel, The Last Time We Spoke.

 Her short stories have been broadcast on RNZ National and published in New Zealand literary journals such as takahē.
 In 2012 she won the Graeme Lay Short Story Competition with "The Gift" and was runner-up in the Royal College of New Zealand Manhire Prize for Creative Science Writing with "Black Toes".
 In 2018 she won the Sunday Star-Times Short Story Award with "Mad Men".
 In April 2020, her short story "A Breath, A Bunk, A Land, A Sky" was shortlisted for the Commonwealth Short Story Prize.

 Her debut novel, Shifting Colours (2014), was published in the United Kingdom by Allison & Busby and in the United States under the title Another Woman's Daughter by Berkley Books.
 It was set partly in South Africa and dealt with issues of cross-country adoption and cultural identity.
 Sussman wrote the novel over ten years, and describes the novel as being inspired by her own experiences growing up under the apartheid system.

 Sussman's second novel, The Last Time We Spoke (Allison & Busby, 2016), covered a home invasion and its aftermath.
 The novel won the Ngaio Marsh Award for Best Crime Novel in 2017 and was shortlisted for the NZSA New Zealand Heritage Book Award in 2016.
 The Otago Daily Times called it a "a hard-hitting, emotion-packed novel featuring injustice and racial prejudice", and included it on a list of the best books of 2016.
 As a result of this novel she was invited to the Bloody Scotland writing festival in Stirling, Scotland.

 Her third novel Addressed to Greta (2020) won the NZ Booklovers' Best Adult Fiction Prize, and her fourth novel The Doctor's Wife (2022) was named one of the best 100 books of 2022 by the New Zealand Listener.
 The Doctor's Wife was shortlisted for the NZ Booklovers Award 2023, and was a finalist for the Ngaio Marsh Award for Best Crime Novel 2023.
+The Doctor's Wife was Auckland Council Libraries most borrowed book in 2023.
 Sussman noted that The Doctor's Wife is her first novel to include a medical background, and said "it was quite fun and satisfying to tie together my two disparate professions".

+Sussman's fifth novel Hooked Up (2025) is the second in the Bandara/Stark series.
+It has been longlisted for the Ngaio Marsh Best Crime Novel for 2026.